UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 Weeds, their characteristics, dissemination and association with various crops; their multiplications; cultural, biological, and chemical control of weeds.

-Agricultural extension, its importance and role, methods of evaluation of extension programmes, socio-economic survey and status of big, small and marginal farmers and landless agricultural labourers.
-Training programmes for extension workers.
-Role of Krishi Vigyan Kendra’s (KVK) in dissemination of Agricultural technologies.
-Non Government Organization (NGO) and self-help group approach for rural development.
+Agricultural extension, its importance, and role, methods of evaluation of extension programs, socio-economic survey, and status of big, small, and marginal farmers and landless agricultural laborers.
+Training programs for extension workers.
+Role of Krishi Vigyan Kendra’s (KVK) in the dissemination of Agricultural technologies.
+Non-Government Organization (NGO) and self-help group approach for rural development.

 History of plant breeding.
-Modes of reproduction, selfing and crossing techniques.
-Origin, evolution and domestication of crop plants, center of origin, law of homologous series, crop genetic resources- conservation and utilization.
+Modes of reproduction, selfing, and crossing techniques.
+Origin, evolution, and domestication of crop plants, the center of origin, the law of homologous series, crop genetic resources- conservation and utilization.
 Application of principles of plant breeding, improvement of crop plants.
 Molecular markers and their application in plant improvement.
-Pure-line selection, pedigree, mass and recurrent selections, combining ability, its significance in plant breeding.
+Pure-line selection, pedigree, mass, and recurrent selections, combining ability, its significance in plant breeding.
 Heterosis and its exploitation.
 Somatic hybridization.
 Breeding for disease and pest resistance.
 Role of interspecific and intergeneric hybridization.
 Role of genetic engineering and biotechnology in crop improvement.
 Genetically modified crop plants.

 Enzymes and plant pigments; photosynthesis-modern concepts and factors affecting the process, aerobic and anaerobic respiration; C3, C4 and CAM mechanisms.
-Carbohydrate, protein and fat metabolism.
-Growth and development; photoperiodism and vernalilzation.
+Carbohydrates, protein, and fat metabolism.
+Growth and development; photoperiodism and vernalization.
 Plant growth substances and their role in crop production.
 Physiology of seed development and germination; dormancy.
-Stress physiology – draught, salt and water stress.
+Stress physiology – drought, salt, and water stress.

 Food production and consumption trends in India.
 Food security and growing population – vision 2020.
 Reasons for grain surplus.
 National and international food policies.
 Production, procurement, distribution constraints.
 Availability of food grains, per capita expenditure on food.
 Trends in poverty, Public Distribution System and Below Poverty Line population, Targeted Public Distribution System (PDS), policy implementation in context to globalization.
 Processing constraints.
 Relation of food production to National Dietary Guidelines and food consumption pattern.
-Food based dietary approaches to eliminate hunger.
-Nutrient deficiency – Micro nutrient deficiency : Protein Energy Malnutrition or Protein Calorie Malnutrition (PEM or PCM), Micro nutrient deficiency and HRD in context of work capacity of women and children.
+Food-based dietary approaches to eliminate hunger.
+Nutrient deficiency – Micro nutrient deficiency: Protein Energy Malnutrition or Protein Calorie Malnutrition (PEM or PCM), Micro nutrient deficiency, and HRD in the context of work capacity of women and children.
 Food grain productivity and food security.